robogeek/jBloggerTools/README.md

     description: A paragraph of description text.
 Can contain HTML code.

 Whatever you put here is simply dumped into the output, surrounded by paragraph tags.
-This line can appear more than once to have multiple paragraphs of text.
+This is optional, and can appear zero or more times.
+Multiple description: tags turn into multiple paragraphs of text.

     tag: Tag Name

 This attaches what Blogger calls a Label to the blog post.
 You can of course list multiple tag: lines, and each one is converted into a Label.
+This is optional, and can appear zero or more times.

     url: URL

 Attaches a link to the end of the blog post.
+This is optional, and can appear zero or more times.
 You can only specify the URL, not the anchor text, nor any of the rel= options.

     youtubeUrl: URL

-Constructs an embed code to play the video referenced in the URL.
+Constructs the embed code to play the video referenced in the URL.
+This is optional, and currently only one youtubeUrl: line can be used.
 The URL must be a youtube URL, pointing at the page for a given video.
 The code for the video is extracted from the URL and used to construct the player.

     image: URL

 Constructs an img tag to include the image.
+This is optional, and can appear zero or more times.